Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

 To install pre-commit hooks: `pre-commit install`.
 It will automatically `validate`, `fmt` and update *README.md* for you.

+## Limitations

+- AWS does not handle external volumes with AutoScaling Groups.
+Because of this, if an AutoScaling Group with one or more EBS volume is destroy, the EBS volumes would be preserved, resulting in phantom volumes (unseen by Terraform).
+That’s why every extra volumes within an AutoScaling group will always be destroyed by using this module (delete_on_termination = true).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements